 Who can I contact if I have a question or concern about a geocache within Broward County?

-Geocaches will be regulated and enforced by Katherine Hendrickson, Park Naturalist, through the Geocaching.com website.
-If you have any questions or concerns, please email her at Khendrickson@broward.org.
+Geocaches will be regulated and enforced by Katherine Hendrickson, Parks Naturalist, through the Geocaching.com Website.
+If you have any questions or concerns, please email her at KHendrickson@Broward.org.